d-morrison/IntroStatActivities/_book/04-RG-multivariate.md

 #### Notes {-}

+Use color and a legend to add a third variable to a scatterplot.
+E.g., Color the dots to represent different levels of a categorical variable or use shading of the dots to represent different values of a quantitative variable.

 If the response and one predictor are quantitative and the other predictor is categorical, we fit a regression line for each level of the categorical predictor.

 * Parallel slopes would indicate that that the two predictors ___________________ in explaining the response.